Shuttle/Shuttle.NuGetPackager/README.md

 - `SemanticVersionPrerelease`: `prerelease`
 - `SemanticVersionBuildMetadata`: `buildmetadata`

-These parameters a replacement values for tags in the `AssemblyInfo.cs.template` and `package.nuspec.template` files.
+These parameters are replacement values for tags in the `AssemblyInfo.cs.template` and `package.nuspec.template` files:

-The following tags are replaced:

 | Tag | Property / Value |
 | --- | --- |